stefanprobst/next-mdx/README.md

 ```

 This will add support for the mdx content as the default export, and a
-`metadata` named export for metadata.
+`metadata` named export for frontmatter.

 ### Jest